 About an hour later they had hit their 23rd unit.
 The tools were the first of the more useful finds.
 So far it had been clothes, books, and paperwork in unit after unit.
 Fortunately, however, one unit contained a bunch of automotive supplies and parts.
-Neither Dani or Bob knew if they’d be useful right away, but if something needed to be patched they hoped something in that unit would help.
-The two metal gas containers would be really helpful.
+Neither Dani or Bob knew if they’d be useful right away, but if something needed to be patched they hoped something in the collection would help.
+At least the two metal gas containers would be really helpful for later.

 “Alright, we probably got one more unit before we should call it for the day.
 Gettin’ tired.”

 Bob leaned over the lock and used his bolt cutters to cut the lock off.
 The now useless combination lock hit the cement with a dull thud.
 Dani bent down and grabbed the latch at the bottom of the rolling door, and as gingerly as she could she rolled the door up.
 Again, the sound made her wary.
 It was just too damn loud.

 At first, the unit seemed oddly sparse.
 Just some card tables and some boxes resting on top.
 Dani and Bob looked at each other, shrugged, and stepped inside.

 Bob leaned against the wall of the unit, a bit winded.
 He seemed very tired.
 It made sense given his age and circumstance.
 Dani took it on herself to check the boxes.